-- 5-4(b) Where high channel velocities might result from construction, provide bank protection, such as rip-rap, to protect levees from erosion. - 5-4(c) Where construction results in longer channel wind fetch lengths, install vegetative buffer zones or wave erosion protection on the water-side slope of levees, such as rock or grouted rip-rap, and increase levee freeboard to address higher wind and wave runup. - 5-5(a) Prepare and implement a drainage or hydrology and hydraulics study that would assesses the need and provide a basis for the design of drainage-related mitigations, such as new on_site drainage systems or new cross drainage facilities.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 5-1(k) To mitigate potential impacts of changes in the timing of reservoir releases or the possible combination of river peak flows, use forecasts to implement coordination of operations with existing reservoirs.
+5-2(a) Prepare a drainage or hydrology and hydraulics study that would assess the need and provide a basis for the design of drainage-related mitigations, such as new onsite drainage systems or new cross drainage facilities.
 Prepare the study in accordance with applicable standards of FEMA, USACE, DWR, CVFPB, as well as the local reclamation districts and flood control agencies and the counties and cities.
 Design subsequent mitigation measures in accordance with the final study and with the applicable standards of FEMA, USACE, DWR, and CVFPB.
+5-2(b) Provide on-site stormwater detention storage at construction and project facility sites that reduces project-caused, short- and long-term increases in drainage runoff.
+The storage space shall be designed based on the drainage or hydrologic and hydraulic study.
+5-4(a) Prepare and implement a drainage or hydrology and hydraulics study to assess the need and provide a basis for the design of drainage-related mitigations, such as new onsite drainage systems or new cross drainage facilities.
+Prepare the study in accordance with applicable standards of FEMA, USACE, DWR, CVFPB, as well as the local reclamation districts and flood control agencies and the counties and cities.
+Design recommended drainage-related mitigation in accordance with the final study and applicable standards of FEMA, USACE, DWR, and CVFPB.
+5-4(b) Where high channel velocities might result from construction, provide bank protection, such as riprap, to protect levees from erosion.
+5-4(c) Where construction results in longer channel wind fetch lengths, install vegetative buffer zones or wave erosion protection on the waterside slope of levees, such as rock or grouted riprap, and increase levee freeboard to address higher wind and wave runup.
+5-5(a) Prepare and implement a drainage or hydrology and hydraulics study that assesses the need and provide a basis for the design of drainage-related mitigations, such as new on-site drainage systems or new cross drainage facilities.
+Prepare the study in accordance with applicable standards of FEMA, USACE, DWR, CVFPB, as well as the local reclamation districts and flood control agencies and the counties and cities.
+Design subsequent mitigation measures in accordance with the final study and with the applicable standards of FEMA, USACE, DWR, and CVFPB.
 Provide temporary drainage bypass facilities that would reroute drainage around, along, or over the Proposed Project facilities and construction sites.
-The temporary bypass facilities would shall be designed in accordance with drainage or hydrology and hydraulic study and would shall be in place and fully functional until long-term replacement facilities are completed. - 5-5(b) Based on the results of the drainage or hydrologic and hydraulic study, arrange the length of any stockpiles or other construction features in the direction of the floodplain flow to maximize surface flows under flood conditions. - 5-5(c) At in-stream construction sites that might reduce channel capacity, install setback levees or bypass channels to maintain channel capacity and to mitigate hydraulic impacts. - 5-5(d) Provide cross drainage, replacement drainage paths and facilities, and enlarged flow paths to reroute drainage around, under, or over the Proposed Project facilities and to restore the function of any affected existing drainage or flow paths and facilities. - 5-5(e) Channel modifications for restoration actions would shall be required to be implemented to maintain or improve flood management functions and would be coordinated with the USACE, DWR, CVFPB, and other flood control agencies to assess the desirability and feasibility for channel modifications.
-To the extent consistent with floodplain land uses and flood control requirements, if applicable, woody riparian vegetation would be allowed to naturally establish.
+The temporary bypass facilities shall be designed in accordance with drainage or hydrology and hydraulic study and shall be in place and fully functional until long-term replacement facilities are completed.
+5-5(b) Based on the results of the drainage or hydrologic and hydraulic study, arrange the length of any stockpiles or other construction features in the direction of the floodplain flow to maximize surface flows under flood conditions.
+5-5(c) At instream construction sites that might reduce channel capacity, install setback levees or bypass channels to maintain channel capacity and to mitigate hydraulic impacts.
+5-5(d) Provide cross drainage, replacement drainage paths and facilities, and enlarged flow paths to reroute drainage around, under, or over the Proposed Project facilities and to restore the function of any affected existing drainage or flow paths and facilities.